leucos/ramaze/guide/grabbag/grabbag.md

 ## How can I make bacon more quiet ?

 bacon accepts -Q to disable backtraces.

 If you use rake to start your tests, you can set backtrace on/off by setting an environment variable.
 You can then check for this variable in your rake task :

     Bacon.const_set :Backtraces, false unless ENV['BACON_MUTE'].nil?

-Starting you rake task like this (assuming the ‘spec’ task starts your tests) :
+Starting your rake task like this (assuming the _spec_ task starts your tests) :

     BACON_MUTE=1 rake spec

 will suppress bacon backtraces.

-## What does 'behaves_like' means in bacon
+## What does `behaves_like` means in bacon

-behaves_like basically tells bacon to use a certain configuration for the describe() block and let you use #get, #post, ... methods.
+`behaves_like` basically tells bacon to use a certain configuration for the describe() block and let you use #get, #post, ... methods.

 ## What to return from a controller for an unacceptable operation ?